feljost/QC-TradingAlgorithms/README.md

 ### 1) Dual Moving Average Strategy

-The dual moving average strategy is a simple trading strategy where we calculate 2 Exponential Moving Averages with two different windows.
-The Short Exponential Moving Average uses a window of 50 days, and the Long Moving Average uses a window of 200 days.
-If the Short Moving Average crosses the Long Moving Average from below, it indicates we are on an upward swing and will place a buy order.
-If the Short Moving Average crosses the Long moving Average from above, it indicates that we are on a downward swing and will place a sell order if we are long.
+The dual moving average strategy is a simple trading strategy where we calculate 2 exponential moving averages (EMA) with two different windows.
+The short EMA uses a window of 50 days, and the long EMA uses a window of 200 days.
+If the short EMA crosses the long EMA from below, it indicates we are on an upward swing and will place a buy order.
+If the short EMA crosses the Long moving Average from above, it indicates that we are on a downward swing and will place a sell order if we are long.
 Shorting is not a part of this strategy.

 The performance of the strategy can be seen below (2015-2021).
 For the BTC-USD pair, it outperforms the buy and hold strategy.
-This specifically because it sells before the major downswing in April 2018 to April 2019.
+This works specifically well because it sells before the major downswing in April 2018 to April 2019.

 ![alt text](https://raw.githubusercontent.com/feljost/QC-TradingAlgorithms/master/Screenshots/BTCUSD_Single_Crypto_Strategy_Perfomance.png)